kaapstorm/pregnant_justice/src/04_ectopic.rst

 "Yes, these are moral decisions, not just medical ones."

 "Right.
 Well.
-Yeah, the 'heartbeat bill', as you know, bans abortion from six weeks.
-Which is about four weeks after conception.
-Pregnancy is measured from the L.M.P. or last menstrual period and conception usually happens roughly two weeks after that.
+Yeah, the 'heartbeat bill', as you know, bans abortion from six weeks of gestation, which is about four weeks after conception.
+Pregnancy is measured from the L.M.P. or last menstrual period and most often conception happens roughly two weeks after that.
 So your fetus had what legislators refer to as a 'heartbeat' at four weeks.
-I don't mean to be deprecating or pedantic.
-It's just a tube at four weeks.
+I don't mean to be deprecating or pedantic, but it's just a tube at that point.
 The chambers develop a few weeks later."

-"So, no abortion then."
+"Thank you, Doctor.
+That's what I needed to know.
+There will be no abortion then."

 It was Peter's turn to stare at Herman.
-"This will kill you."
+"As I said, this will kill you."

 "You don't know that."

-"You're right.
-Women have survived abdominal pregnancies.
+"You're right, women have survived abdominal pregnancies.
 But you're not in your twenties any more, Herman.
 And even if you were, you're not built for this.
 You can't be serious."

 "It'a human being, Peter."

 "It's a human fetus.
 It's consuming your calcium.
-You already have an increased chance of osteoporosis.
-Your heart is having to do more work, tyo get the same amount of oxygen to your body.
-Everything in your body needs to kick up a notch, just in order to maintain itself.
-Women are evolved for this, and it's dangerous even for them after 40.
-You are not evolved for this, and you are approaching 50.
-As an obsetrician, and if I say so myself, a good one, I am advising you in the strongest possible terms, Justice Crowbell, Herman, you need an abortion."
+It's already increased your chances of osteoporosis.
+Your heart is having to do more work to get the same amount of oxygen to your body.
+Everything in your body needs to kick up a notch just in order to maintain its normal operation.
+It is feeding off you.
+Women are evolved for this, and a normal pregnancy is dangerous even for them after 40.
+You are not evolved for this, this pregnancy is not taking place in a uterus, and you are approaching 50.
+As an obsetrician, and if I say so myself a good one, please trust me.
+I am advising you in the strongest possible terms, Justice Crowbell, Herman, you need an abortion."

 "Thank you Doctor Buchanan.
 But I'm afraid I can't do that.
 If this baby kills me, at least I will have died trying to do the right thing.